Mindset, Carol S. Dweck (C1 Level)

 “You are not stuck with the way you are.
 You can always change and grow.”

-“The passion for stretching yourself and sticking to it, even (or especially) when it’s not going well, is the hallmark of the growth mindset.”
+“The passion for stretching yourself and sticking to it, even when it’s not going well, is the hallmark of the growth mindset.”

 ZOOM CLASSES